This is the 122nd

 which land, Money, Land, Cow, and Sheep were gifted/donated to this temple.

-Kootrathu Uraiyur, Rajakambeeravalanattu Uraiyur, The place was also called Rjasraya
+As per the inscriptions, this place was under Keralanthaka valanattu, Uraiyur Kootrathu, Uraiyur, Rajakambeeravalanattu Uraiyur.
+The place was also called Rjasraya

-Chaturvedi Mangalam and Lord Shiva was called as Uraiyur Mahadevar,
+Chaturvedi Mangalam, and Lord Shiva was called Uraiyur Mahadevar,

 Thiruuadaithalai Mahadevar.